Key Highlights

 ✓

-Bottom line: A broker gives you the same result as going to 50+ banks simultaneously, without the time, effort, or credit file impact of doing it yourself — and at no cost to you.
+Bottom line: A broker gives you the same result as going to 50+ banks simultaneously, without the time, effort, or credit file impact of doing it yourself.

 What Does a Mortgage Broker Actually Do?